-PI 2.5.1 The UoA does not cause serious or irreversible harm to the key elements of ecosystem structure and function.
-Scoring Issue SG 60 SG 80 SG 100 а Ecosyster n status Guidep ost The UoA is unlikely to disrupt the key elements underlying ecosystem structure and function to a point where there would be a serious or irreversible harm.
+PI 2.5.1 The UoA does not cause serious or irreversible harm to the key elements of ecosyste structure and function. key elements of ecosystem Scoring Issue SG 60 SG 80 SG 100 a Ecosystem status а Ecosyster m status Guidep ost The UoA is unlikely to disrupt the key elements underlying ecosystem structure and function to a point where there would be a serious or irreversible harm.
 The UoA is highly unlikely to disrupt the key elements underlying ecosystem structure and function to a point where there would be a serious or irreversible harm.
-There is evidence UoA is highly un disrupt the key underlying er structure and func point where there a serious or irr harm. that the likely to elements cosystem tion to a would be reversible Met?
-Y Y N Justific ation Aet?
-Y Y N ustific tion The individual elements of the ecosystem and their impact is discussed under PI 2.1-2-4.
-The general impact on the ecosystems are considered under 2.5 and the individual assessments are not repeated.
-Overall the ling, tusk and lumpfish are small components in the ecosystems affected by the fisheries and at the ecosystem scale the fisheries does not seem to have major impact, The main impacts are from the large fisheries for pelagics and key demersal fish (cod, haddock, saithe).
-These fisheries accounts for removals of several mill tons of fish annually while the total removals considered in this report is below 100,000t.
-The traps and pots fishery for tusk is a relatively clean fisheries, dominated by the target species, as can be seen from the small percentages of bycatch in the catch composition.
-Thus, the fishery is unlikely to disrupt the key elements underlying ecosystem structure and function to a point where there would be a serious or irreversible harm.
-SG60 is met.
-IMR has a wide ranging research and stock assessment programme dating back over half a century, much of which is aimed ultimately at developing an ecosystem model for all Norwegian regional seas.
-ICES has created a working group (WGINOR) which conducts and further develops Integrated Ecosystem Assessments for the Norwegian Sea as a step towards implementing the ecosystem approach.
-This is an ongoing process, with changing parameters, such as Long term climatic changes for example.
-Within the ecosystem context, tusk has not been identified as playing critical roles in the overall stability of the Norwegian Sea marine ecosystem.
-Adult tusk feed on crustaceans and shellfishes, benthic fishes (flatfishes and gurard) and on starfish.
-In turn they are prey to larger fish and marine mammals.
-The Marine Resources Act makes it an explicit requirement that an ecosyste -2-4.
-The essments ts in the not seem s and key veral mill 0,000t. he target nposition. cture and ver half a el for all ducts and as a step changing n context, orwegian nic fishes d marine cosystem y unlikely unction.
-Refere nces Fishbase.org for biology of ling and tusk ICES.2017.
-Interim Report of the Working Group on Integrated Ecosystem Assessments for the Norwegian Sea (WGINOR), 28 November - 2 December 2016, Bergen, Norway.
-ICES CM 2016/SSGIEA:10.
-28 pp ICES, 2016 Ecosystem Overview Barents Sea ICES, 2016 Ecosystem Overview Norwegian Sea ICES 2016 Ecosystem Overview North Sea nents for .
+There is evidence that the UoA is highly unlikely to disrupt the key elements underlying ecosystem structure and function to a point where there would be a serious or irreversible harm.
+Met? Υ Υ N Justific ation general impact on the ecosyst are not repeated.
+Overall recosystems affected by the fis to have major impact, The midemersal fish (cod, haddock, tons of fish annually while the The traps and pots fishery for species, as can be seen from Thus, the fishery is unlikely to function to a point where ther SG60 is met.
+IMR has a wide ranging researcentury, much of which is a Norwegian regional seas.
+ICES further develops Integrated towards implementing the ecoparameters, such as Long term tusk has not been identified as Sea marine ecosystem.
+Adul (flatfishes and gurnard) and mammals.
+The Marine Resou approach is taken to all asp therefore that the fishery at the SG80 is met As there currently is no qualevidence is circumstantial only and the individual assessments are small components in the ale the fisheries does not seem fisheries for pelagics and key ts for removals of several mill his report is below 100,000t.
+The ries, dominated by the target atch in the catch composition.
+The rying ecosystem structure and sible harm.
+Tramme dating back over half a gran ecosystem model for all WGINOR) which conducts and the Norwegian Sea as a step angoing process, with changing Within the ecosystem context, the rall stability of the Norwegian and shellfishes, benthic fishes are to larger fish and marine agament.
+It is highly unlikely system structure or function.
+Fishbase.org for biology of ling and tusk ICES.2017.
+Interim Report of the Working Group on Integrated Ecosystem Assessments for References ICES.2017.
+Interim Report of the Working Group on Integrated Ecosystem Assessmenthe Norwegian Sea (WGINOR), 28 November - 2 December 2016, Bergen, Norway .
+IC 2016/SSGIEA:10.
+28 pp ICES, 2016 Ecosystem Overview Barents Sea ICES, 2016 Ecosystem Overview Norwegian Sea ICES 2016 Ecosystem Overview North Sea 16, Bergen, Norway .
 ICES CM OVERA LL PERFOR MANCE INDICATOR SCORE: 80

-PI 2.5.1 The UoA does not cause serious or irreversible harm to the key elements of eco structure and function. /stem CONDITION NUMBER (if relevant):
+PI 2.5.1 The UoA does not cause serious or irreversible harm to the key elements of ecosystem structure and function.
+CONDITION NUMBER (if relevant):